thisiserico/preferences/code-semantics/tests/README.md

 On the other hand, we still need to process each of the lines of each subtest and translate that into natural language inside our brains 🧠 Wait, this rings a bell; we've talked about natural language before!
 And something like a path in a map with some instructions...
-Exactly, in cases where there's logic to process, it's always easier if the code tell us exactly what the intention was.
+Exactly, in cases where there's logic to process, it's normally easier if the code tell us exactly what the intention was.

 Each of these subtests are rather easy to read and understand.
 That's not always the case.
 More often than not, tests occupy several lines to set them up and assert results.